 Lost and waiting to be found: King Richard III in America, an early British outpost fort that would bring birth to American independence, an early back-country Colonial village that could have been a Capital, the first Broad crossings of a new nation, the skirmish that marked the end of the American Civil War, and WWII D-Day invasion secrets of Europe and the Pacific.

-Quietly settled into a software engineering job where he sat behind a computer all day long with little human interaction, David Brinkman's life would take a dramatic change 20 years ago when his father died after a short illness.
-To honor his father, he would discover and tackle history mysteries that would each miraculously lead to something bigger.
+Quietly settled into a software engineering job where he sat behind a computer all day long with little human interaction, David Brinkman's life took a dramatic change 20 years ago when his father died after a short illness.
+Striving simply to honor his father, he discovered history mysteries that each miraculously led to something bigger.

-Over those next 20 years, the cumulative effect of dozens of coincidences, incredible timings, illogical and irrational decisions, and a near death experience, would tie the discoveries together into something bigger than the sum of all the finds.
-Brinkman's transformation from an introverted geek whose most extensive outdoor project had been to dig a post hole for a mailbox, would lead him to unlikely historical discoveries, international correspondences, public speaking, national television coverage, and the recognition as the 2017 Distinguished South Carolina Archaeologist of the Year.
-But, as Brinkman would slowly learn through all of this, that transformation and the discoveries were just the side effect of something much bigger.
-Something invisible to most, unless observed in just the right way.
+Over those next 20 years, the cumulative effect of dozens of coincidences, incredibly timed events, illogical and irrational decisions, and a near death experience tied the discoveries together into something bigger than the sum of all the finds.
+Along the way, Brinkman was transformed from an introverted geek whose most extensive outdoor project had been to dig a post hole for a mailbox to a dogged investigator making unlikely historical discoveries that led to international correspondences, public speaking requests, national television coverage, and the recognition as the 2017 Distinguished South Carolina Archaeologist of the Year.
+But, as Brinkman would slowly learn through all of this, that transformation and the discoveries were just side effects of something much bigger, something invisible to most, unless observed in just the right way.